davidyell/FF8-GF-Corral/README.md

 ## Configuration
 There are two XML files which hold the data for the Characters and GF's.
 You can edit these files by copying them from `src/neon1024/Characters/Characters.xml` and `src/neon1024/GuardianForces/GFs.xml` and placing copies into the `config` directory.
 Here they can be edited to match your current GF configs.
 If you have removed or added new abilities to your GF's using items, you will want to customise the `GFs.xml` file to match.

+The junctions that can be placed in the XML file are Case SenSiTive.
+* HP-J
+* Str-J
+* Vit-J
+* Mag-J
+* Spr-J
+* Eva-J
+* Hit-J
+* Luck-J

 #Credit
 David Yell <neon1024@gmail.com>